Guidelines for Authors

 - Language: Articles which are not in proper English will not be accepted and the article will not be forwarded to the reviewers.
 If English is not your native language, we recommend a professional proofreading prior submission (e.g. aje, scribendi, editage).

-- In-text citations and references have to be in APA style, 7th Edition.
-The Quick Reference Guide from APA can be found here.
+- APA, 7th Edition: In-text citations and references have to be in APA style, 7th Edition.
+A quick reference guide can be found here.

 - Lengths: An article should be about 6.000 to 8.000 words in length.